hku-mars/FAST_LIO/README.md

 **Developers**

-Wei Xu 徐威: Laser mapping and pose optimization
+Wei Xu 徐威: Laser mapping and pose optimization;

-Zheng Liu 刘政: Features extraction
+Zheng Liu 刘政: Features extraction.

 To know more about the details, please refer to our related paper:)